mjamore/codewithlove.blog/README.md

-# amore.codes
+# codewithlove.blog

-My personal website for documenting my journey as a web developer.
+A blog for documenting my journey in the field of software engineering.

 ## TO-DO

-- Add Tailwind
 - Create navbar
   - use mobile navbar from other project
 - Copy light/dark mode switcher from other project